How did Augustus get power?

 Augustus lived a long time, until 14 AD.
 When he died, hardly anyone could remember before he was in power, or all they remembered was killing and blood.
 His son-in-law (his daughter Julia’s husband) Tiberius took over as First Citizen.
 Tiberius wasn’t really a very good ruler (we call them emperors now, but they didn’t call themselves that).
 He spent a lot of time swimming and having big parties.
 He left most of the work to his assistants.
 But still people thought that was better than civil war.

 Tiberius died in 37 AD, and his nephew Germanicus’ son Gaius, who is often called Caligula, took over.
-Caligula wasn’t too bad at first, but he seems to have suffered from mental illness.
-After a while he started doing things like trying to make his horse a senator, and trying to marry his sister.
+Caligula tried to force the Senate to admit they really had no power anymore.
+To make fun of them, he did crazy things like making his horse a senator, and marrying his sister.
+It was true that the Senate couldn’t stop him.
+But it turned out there was another possibility.
 By 41 AD people decided he was too hard to deal with and his own guards killed him.

 After Caligula was killed, Caligula‘s uncle Claudius took over.
 He did better than people expected.
 In his reign the Romans succeeded in conquering England and making it into another province.
 But Claudius’ wife Agrippina poisoned him (according to the Roman historian Suetonius) with bad mushrooms, and he died.